AmigaPorts/ACE/docs/programming/tilebuffer.md

 ### Prepare the set of tiles

-Let's use this ressource from open game art : https://opengameart.org/content/overworld-grass-biome
+Let's use this resource from open game art: https://opengameart.org/content/overworld-grass-biome

 Get `TilesetGrass/overworld_tileset_grass.png` and convert it in 32 colors (use [grafx2](http://grafx2.chez.com/) for example).